Mampfinator/youtube.js/type-generation/README.md

 This will generate various JSON files in `out/`.
 Feel free to ignore those as they should **not** be comitted.

-`data.json` contains URLs to fetch and run extractors on.
+`data.json` contains URLs to fetch and run DataExtractors on.
 If you add any, they should be comitted.